 COVID-19 Reporting Dashboard

-Noor International Academy - Detected Staff and Student cases resulting in quarantine as of November 16, 2020 (Running Total):
+Noor International Academy - Detected Staff and Student cases resulting in quarantine (Running Total since August 25, 2021):

 To Our Parent, Students, Faculty, and Staff